paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-247-procurement-of-commercial-products-and-commercial-services.md

 (1) establish and maintain a centralized capability with necessary expertise and resources to provide assistance to the military departments and Defense Agencies in making commercial product and commercial service determinations, conducting market research, and performing analysis of price reasonableness for the purposes of procurements by the Department of Defense; and

-(2) provide to officials of the Department of Defense access to previous Department of Defense commercial product and commercial service determinations, market research, and analysis used to determine the reasonableness of price for the purposes of procurements by the Department of Defense.
+(2) assist each Secretary of a military department and each head of a Defense Agency with performing market research in accordance with the requirements of [section 3453 of this title](./chapter-247-procurement-of-commercial-products-and-commercial-services.md#section-3453) relating to market research and the determination regarding the non-availability of commercial products or commercial services, and other analysis, used to determine the reasonableness of price for the purposes of procurements by the Department of Defense.

 **(b) Determinations Regarding the Commercial Nature of Products or Services.—**